Eastern German Christmas Markets – the best and most underrated Christmas Markets of Germany

 What to consider when visiting Eastern German Christmas Markets

-One big problem, especially if you do travel from overseas, it accessibility by air.
+One significant problem, especially if you do travel from overseas, it accessibility to Eastern Germany by air.
 Berlin-Brandenburg Airport is very poor, and subsequently, many airlines have reduced their flights to it.
 If you fly in from overseas, chances are you arrive at one of the largest and truly international airports: Frankfurt, Munich, or Duesseldorf.

 Thankfully, Berlin is in the centre of Eastern Germany and we have a decent rail network (and an emerging long-distance bus network) here.
 Pre-book a train ticket and you are going to be in Eastern Germany in no time.